We, the family Complojer.

 San Vigilio and its surroundings have been fascinating people for centuries and have led to the creation of its very own mythology.
 One of the most famous stories is about the brave king’s daughter Dolasilla, a war hero of the Fanes people.
 Her father, a greedy man, had stolen some precious objects from a group of dwarves which Dolasilla returned to them without her father’s knowledge.
 In return for that, she was given a white armor which would protect her from arrows.
 The dwarves also predicted that Dolasilla was to become a war hero and that she should not go to war if her armor ever turned dark.
 They also told here that something mysterious was growing in the Silver Lake.
 Her father then sent messengers to this lake to have a look.
 There, they found silver reeds from which silver arrows were made.
 With these arrows, the Fanes people never lost a war again.
 Dolasilla was awarded with a precious stone called the “Rajëta”.
 One night, Dolasilla had a dream where she saw one of her dead enemies warning her of continuing to fight with the silver arrows.
 The king, however, insisted that Dolasilla should keep using them.
 In the meantime, the wizard Spina de Mul forged an alliance against the Fanes realm.
 He wanted to steal Dolasillas precious stone.
 He hired the hero Ey de Net, “night eye”, who should kill Dolasilla in their next battle.
 Ey de Net, however, was so impressed by the king’s daughter, that he shot no arrow at her.
 Spina de Mul betrayed him by shooting an arrow behind Ey de Net’s back.
 The latter felt betrayed and switched sides.
 He became the shield bearer of Dolasilla and even asked for her hand in marriage.
 But the king knew about a prophecy stating the Dolasilla would lose all her battling power if she was ever married.
 Out of greed, the king sold his realm to his enemies and banished Ey de Net.
 Dolasilla, unwittingly, gave away all her silver arrows to children sent by Spina de Mul and had to leave for a battle shortly afterwards, even though her armor had turned dark.
 It was in this battle, that Dolasilla was killed.
 Her father, who received the news while he was waiting on the Lagazuoi, turned into stone.
 He, the “treacherous king”, “falza rego”, can still be seen on the pass of Falzarego.

-South Tyrol is one of the wealthiest regions in Italy and Europe.
-It is mostly known for its unique mountain landscape which attract a vast number of tourist every year.
-But actually, tourism in this area had only been established fairly recently and very slowly.
-For a long time, the Alps weren’t but a unwelcome obstacle on the journey to the sunny Italian beaches.
-Around 1800, when the South Tyrolean Andreas Hofer led an uprising against Napoleon, the region became known all around Europe for the first time.
-It had been a popular health resort before that among the richer upper-class people of the cities in and around Tyrol.
-The first, real tourism climax was reached shortly before the beginning of the 20iest century.
-Foreign investors began building large-scale hotels in towns like Dobbiaco.
-At the same time, mountain climbing became more popular from which especially mountain huts profited.
-In the years before the first world war, South Tyrol became, for the first time, a popular postcard picture motive.
-These years were characterized by glittering nightlife and luxurious hotels for the high society.
-Mass tourism in the region began a little later, after the First World War, when South Tyrol became part of Italy.
-The Italians came in flocks to visit the area.
-Around 1930, the first cable cars, restaurants and mountain hotels were built.
-Then, tourism began to grew rapidly.
-After the Second World War, families started to rent our rooms in their homes.
-With the ski star Gustav Thöni, skiing became immensely popular and new cable cars and skiing areas were established.
-And in the middle of this vibrant history – our hotel Riposo al Bosco.
+South Tyrol is one of the most prosperous regions in Italy and Europe.
+It is best known for its beautiful mountain landscape, which attracts countless tourists every year.
+However, tourism in this small Alpine region only developed gradually over time.
+For a long time, the Alps, instead of being a popular travel destination, were more of an impassable obstacle on the way to sunny Italy.
+Around 1800, when the South Tyrolean Andreas Hofer led a Tyrolean uprising against Napoleon, the region first gained widespread recognition throughout Europe.
+Tyrol had already been a popular health resort for some time, albeit only among the wealthy upper class.
+Every summer, rich merchants from the cities in and around Tyrol would retreat to the mountains for their summer holidays.
+The first real peak in tourism in South Tyrol occurred shortly before the beginning of the 20th century.
+Foreign investors began building large hotels in places like Toblach.
+Mountaineering also became increasingly popular, benefiting mountain pastures and refuges in particular.
+South Tyrol first became a picture-postcard destination in the years leading up to the First World War.
+These years were characterized by luxurious hotels and lavish parties for high society.
+Mass tourism in the region only began later, after the First World War, when South Tyrol became part of Italy.
+Italians flocked to visit the region.
+Around 1930, the development of the Dolomites for tourism purposes finally began.
+Cable cars, restaurants, and mountain hotels – all of this dates back to this period.
+In the years after the Second World War, many families began renting out rooms to tourists.
+After that, tourism in the region grew rapidly.
+Then, with ski star Gustav Thöni, skiing became even more popular, and new ski lifts and resorts were built.
+And right in the midst of this eventful history – our Hotel Riposo al Bosco.